How to write a science blog

 Word count is flexible although between 500 and 2,000 words is preferred.
 Rather than aim for an arbitrary word count, use as many words as you need to tell the story in a succinct, structured way.

 When you write the post itself, avoid the temptation to structure it like a scientific article!
 In fact, blog posts are often structured in reverse.
 The conclusion comes first!
 In general, introductions that aim to build up suspense simply don’t work on the web.
 Consider a popular news website.
-From the title, ingress and first paragraph, a reader should know the who, what, when, where, why and how.
+From the title, lede and first paragraph, a reader should know the who, what, when, where, why and how.

 Photos and diagrams are very welcome.
 Also, be generous!
 Include credit where credit is due, for example by mentioning your colleagues and project partners.
 If including external partners, it’s a good idea to let them read the post first before publication.